samuellea/by-miles-tech-test/README.md

 It was not specified in the challenge description to persist a user's authentication across sessions - given more time, I would have made use of the browser **localStorage** object, setting the returned access and refresh tokens and specifying an expiration date as necessary.

 ### Estimated time to complete challenge
-* I allowed myself
+* I allowed myself a total of roughly **3 - 4** hours:
   - *one* hour for project configuration, set-up and structuring
   - *one* hour for creation of the **Sign In** page and form functionality
   - *one* hour for creation of the **Policy** page and manual testing of the application's functionality
-  - additional time for experimenting with styling and refactoring, for a total of roughly **3 - 4** hours.
+  - additional time for experimenting with styling and refactoring

 ## Technologies used
 * [React.js](https://reactjs.org/) - application